-Coffee is Italy's iconic drink and, without it, it is difficult to start the day.
-Having a coffee at the bar is more than just a pleasant habit.
+Coffee is Italy's iconic drink and, without it, it may be really difficult to start the day.
+Drinking coffee in Italy at the bar is more than just a pleasant habit.
 It is a ritual, a tradition of the whole country from north to south, and few can do without it.
-There are many ways to ask for a coffee...Let's see how drinking coffee in Italy may be a unique experience!
+Let's see how drinking coffee in Italy may be a unique experience!

 The first shop selling coffee was opened in Venice in 1683 and a few years later, in 1763, shops became 218 .
 Coffee was changing from being a mysterious object to a drink appreciated by the people, love was about to blossom.
 Between 1800 and 1900, shops selling coffee became places of cultural exchange, salons to talk about literature and politics.
 Only with the creation of the 'Italian bar' coffee became a daily appointment from North to South of the country, symbol of pleasure and conviviality.

 In 1884, the first patent for the coffee machine was registered.
 The inventor of the machine was Angelo Moriondo, who presented his work during the Universal Exhibition in Turin.
 Coffee machine became a commercial product and began to be mass-produced only in the early 1900s.
 In 1933, Alfonso Bialetti invented the moka coffee maker, the traditional machine popular in every Italian kitchen.
 Over the years, more than 105 million different models have been registered.

 Caffè/Caffé Normale/Espresso: it almost sounds like a password, there's nothing else to add.
 A normal coffee is served in a cup and bitter.
 It provides a valuable injection of energy, perfect for a daily boost.
 It is generally served in a dark cup without milk, combined with a complimentary glass of water to intensify the aroma and persistence.

 Caffè macchiato freddo: a coffee with a spotted with a drop or two of cold milk on top.